pageContext

 On the server-side, pageContext.urlOriginal

-is the value we passed at the server middleware:
+is the value you passed at the server middleware:

 // Server middleware